jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/50 - interlocutors.md

 The story gets better.
 Frederick Douglass becomes a brilliant orator and writer.
 In a world with no radio, video, or telephones, he travels the Northern States and Europe telling everyone the truth about slavery.
 When the American Civil War (1861-1865) broke out, his books help make Britain reject recognizing the South, and thus deprived it of a much needed support.
 The irony of a slave educating people about slavery, and thereby helping to end slavery is amazing to me.

----

-That's probably my favourite story.
-There is much more inside the book _A Narative of the Life of Frederick Douglass_, but the essense is all there.
-It would make a great movie.
-But the book is always better and it's been around since 1845.
-So, give it a read.
-It's free on the internet too.
-How fitting.
+===

+Adapted from _A Narative of the Life of Frederick Douglass_.
+Free on Project Gutenburg.

 ### Darth Blockbuster's Secret Hideout

-That's probably my favourite story.
-There is much more inside the book _A Narative of the Life of Frederick Douglass_, but the essense is all there.
-It would make a great movie.
-But the book is always better and it's been around since 1845.
-So, give it a read.
-It's free on the internet too.
-How fitting.

-Let's get back to our story.
 Of course Douglas was the hero, Hugh the antagonist, and Sophia the extra.
-I used their story to add another important element to our list, philosophy.
-Notice how Sophia wasn't a bad person by nature, but when she changed her tools, she had to change her philosophy.
+I used their story to show you where philosophy comes from.
+Notice how Sophia wasn't a bad person by nature, but when she changed her tools, she had to change her philosophy to vile racism.
 Like we control a tool, its philosophy controls us.
 Even when it makes us evil.

 Because we are cyborgs who keep changing our tools, and philosophy is how we connect with them.
 Guns, sports cars, airplanes, books, wikis, DVD's, online streaming, each have a philosophy to form a connection with their users.
 Use a tool, depend on a tool, and its philosophy warps your world with definitions of good and bad, like it did for Douglass, Hugh, and Sophia.

 Here's the super-important realization.
-Once a new tool does arrive, the old tool only has its philosophy left to fight back with.
+Once a new tool does arrive, the old tool only has its ruling philosophy left to fight back with.
 And here is where Darth Blockbuster hides.

 Thus, attacking Darth Blockbuster isn't a technical battle, it's a philosophical one.
 But it takes time to write the philosophy for new tools.
 And extras on the frontline like Sophia follow established philosophies until a new philosophy steals them away.